Bringing Valorant to console: How Riot Games tackled first Xbox & PlayStation project

 News of Valorant’s console port was officially unveiled on June 8, 2024, at Summer Game Fest, with the Closed Beta period kicking off just one week later.
 Obviously, that moment was a huge “payoff” that “felt great for the team,” as Wolf described, but there was still a great deal of work left to do.

-Success on console quickly led to a surge in active players, with Valorant Studio Head Anna Donland recently confirming the game reaches more than 35 million monthly players as of October, 2024.
+Success on console quickly led to a surge in active players, with Valorant Studio Head Anna Donlon recently confirming the game reaches more than 35 million monthly players as of October, 2024.
 This uptick led to a change internally, with Riot’s global teams now having to remember that “console is just as important as PC,” Panozzo stressed.

 Article continues after ad